-Crystallography classes are from 2.00 to 5.00 pm on Tuesdays of weeks 3-8 in both Michaelmas and Hilary Terms.
+Crystallography classes are from 9.00 am to 12 noon on select Tuesdays in both Michaelmas and Hilary Terms (see termly lecture lists for exact details).
 Attendance at these classes is compulsory and will be recorded.
-In each class, you are required to complete a piece of work as specified by the Senior Demonstrators.
+In addition, there will be an introductory 'Crystal Model Make and Keep' session in week 3 of Michaelmas Term from which, as the name suggests, you will be able to keep the crystal models to help in subsequent classes.
+In each of the six Crystallography classes, you are required to complete a piece of work as specified by the Senior Demonstrators.
 The first piece of work will be marked and you will receive feedback, but this will be for formative purposes only and will not contribute to the Preliminary Examination in Materials Science.
 Work from all other classes will also be marked but these marks will contribute directly to the Preliminary Examination in Materials Science.
+Some information of the subject matter and order of the classes is available in the Prelims Lecture Course Synopses booklet on the Materials website.
 More detailed guidance is given in Appendix J.